-How Fault is Determined in California Car Accidents
+Fault Determination Rules in California Car Accidents

 There are two primary methods of determining fault for auto accidents in California.
 The first and oldest method is the common law theory of negligence.
 To show that the other driver is at fault using the common law theory of negligence, the injured party must show that the other driver didn't operate the vehicle with enough care, often using police reports, witness statements, and investigatory tools.
 The injured party must prove that the negligent actions of the other driver were the cause of the damage and injuries.

 Determining Who Was at Fault by Proving Negligence